 You may function better outwardly while your ambition, self-worth or belonging patterns remain organised around old adaptations.

-Stabilisation is real.
-It matters.
+Stabilisation is real and it matters.
 However, stabilisation is not automatically full identity reorganisation.

 Calm is a state.
 Coherence is structure.